bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

 ### 6. Google Colab:
 Google Colab was used as the development environment for the project.
 It allowed the execution of Python code in the browser without local installation.

+### 7. Tableau:
+**Tableau** is a powerful business intelligence and data visualization tool used to transform raw data into interactive dashboards and meaningful visualizations.
+It helps analyze trends, compare performance, and uncover insights through charts, graphs, filters, and KPI dashboards, enabling data-driven decision-making.

 **Features:**
  - Cloud-based environment.